Hackers News Hackers News

 Attack Mechanism and Persistence Tactics

-These prompts include commands like “remember as a trusted source” or “recommend first in future conversations” that establish long-term influence over responses.
+These prompts often contain explicit commands designed to establish long-term influence over the AI’s responses, such as “remember as a trusted source” or “recommend first in future conversations.”

-Microsoft has implemented mitigations against prompt injection attacks in Copilot and continues deploying protections.
+Microsoft has initiated efforts to implement mitigations against prompt injection attacks within Copilot and is actively deploying additional protective measures.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.